-- 1. The total cross sections for all processes are calculated or read in by calling the method Calculate-TheHardProcesses() of the Initialization Handler.
+- 1. The total cross sections for all processes are calculated or read in by calling the method Calculate-TheHardProcesses() of the Initialization.Handler.
 This is done during the initialization and preparation phase of SHERPA.
 It is important that the admixture of different processes is chosen with care; for inclusive processes, for instance, the number of extra jets in the processes must be continuous with "no gap".
 Also, no extra one-particle cuts (such as cuts on E{\perp} , p{\perp} , E, etc.) should be applied on particles through the file Selector.dat apart from the ones provided by the jet algorithm.
-The reason for this is that the parton shower automatically induces boosts not only along the beam axis they tend to be comparably mild but also in the transverse plane13.
+The reason for this is that the parton shower automatically induces boosts not only along the beam axis - they tend to be comparably mild - but also in the transverse plane14.
 In contrast, invariant masses of pairs of particles tend to be almost stable under the parton shower treatment, their application therefore is uncritical. - 2.
 It is of crucial importance that, if results are to be written out and recycled in later runs, already during the corresponding integration the parton showers have to be switched on in Shower.dat.
 Although the parton showers are of no direct consequence for the cross sections, they influence the information written out in the resulting data files. - 3.
 Before the actual event generation starts, look-up tables for the Sudakov form factors are prepared.
-The Sudakov form factors depend on two scales, one of which is the jet resolution scale, which
+The Sudakov form factors depend on two scales, one of which is the jet resolution scale, which characterizes the softest scale for the emission of QCD particles accessible by the matrix elements.
+This scale is ultimately defined by the jet algorithm and it is of utmost importance that the phase space for jet production is not further constrained.
+This guarantees that the two regions jet production and jet evolution match.
+Note that the Sudakov form factors for the highest jet multiplicity treatment are calculated "on the flight". - 4.
+The hard matrix element of each event is selected according to the total cross section of the corresponding process.
+The particles are distributed according to the differential cross section.

-13Remember that the parton shower is an expansion around the collinear limit; the initial-state parton shower, therefore, will respect to a good approximation the beam direction; in contrast, since critical transverse momenta are usually much smaller than the beam energy, any mild change in this direction really matters.
+14Remember that the parton shower is an expansion around the collinear limit; the initial-state parton shower, therefore, will respect to a good approximation the beam direction; in contrast, since critical transverse momenta are usually much smaller than the beam energy, any mild change in this direction really matters.
 This is why cuts on the pseudo rapidity of individual particles do not have such a tremendous impact.